-In some cases, your domain name will come bundled with your web hosting.
-But, you can choose to register your domain name separate.
+Sometimes, your domain name will come bundled with your web hosting.
+But you can choose to register your domain name separate.

 The choice is yours.
 There are no hard and fast rules.
 It’s a simple step, but it’s best to do your domain registration with a different vendor from your design company or web hosting company.

 So that if you have any problems with your web host (God forbid), you can transfer your domain name to another vendor.If you want customers to take your business serious, stay away from brochure-type sites.
 Click To Tweet

 The cost of your domain name registration also varies from one vendor to another.
-It also depends on such thing as the availability and your domain name extension, i.e. .com .net .org etc. My advice here is that you also have your domain registrar help you scoop up any domain extension related to your current or future business requirement.
+It also depends on such things as the availability and your domain name extension, i.e. .com .net .org etc. My advice here is that you also have your domain registrar help you scoop up any domain extension related to your current or future business requirement.

 The cost of your domain name registration is a recurring cost.
 So you need to renew your domain name yearly.
 If you can afford it, it’s best to register your domain name several years in advance.

 Type of Web Hosting